FedeBrg/SokobanSolver/README.md

 # SokobanSolver
 TP SIA 2020C1
+## Cost function
+Given the characteristics of the game, there is no cost difference for the possible player actions, so we decided to deal with the problem using a Uniform Cost function g, where g(n) = 1 for every n action.
 ## Heuristics
 ### Trivial
 Implementation of the trivial heuristic, mainly for testing purposes.
 Assigns boards a value of 1 unless they are a solution, in which case it returns 0.